kevinqhpham/4353-Project/README.md

 # Getting Started

-'Clone this repo and use your name to make a new branch'
+`Clone this repo and use your name to make a new branch`

 ## Available Scripts